yast/autoyast-integration-test/README.md

   * Checking these images with RSpec tests.
   * Generating own installation ISO images with local built RPMs or the newest one from OBS.
-  * KVM (through libvirt) and VirtualBox are supported.
+  * QEMU/KVM (through libvirt) and VirtualBox are supported.

 ## Overview